Gary Faigin

-Gary Faigin is an American artist, author, co-founder and Artistic Director of the Gage Academy of Art, Seattle.
+Gary Faigin (September 17, 1950 – September 6, 2025) was an American artist, author, co-founder and Artistic Director of the Gage Academy of Art, Seattle.

-Life
+Background

-Gary Faigin was born on September 17, 1950, in Detroit, Michigan.
+Faigin was born in Detroit, Michigan on September 17, 1950.
 His parents were both teachers.
 As a college student during the Vietnam War, Faigin dropped out of the residential college at the University of Michigan to travel to San Francisco to participate in the communal movement at its high point, in the early 1970s.

 In 1976, determined to train as a realist artist, Faigin hitchhiked from the West Coast to New York City specifically to study with famed anatomist Robert Beverly Hale at the Art Students League of New York.
 He remained a student at the League for four years, focusing on figure drawing, anatomy, and perspective.
 In addition, he pursued art studies part-time at the National Academy of Design, School of Visual Arts, and Parsons School of Design.

 In 1979, Faigin travelled to Paris where he spent a year studying at the famed École nationale supérieure des Beaux-Arts.

-He currently resides in Seattle with his wife Pamela Belyea (m.
-1976) and two children (b.
+He resided in Seattle with his wife Pamela Belyea (m.
+1976) until his death from prostate cancer on September 6, 2025, at the age of 74.
+He had two children (b.
 1991 and 1996).